 Personal goods containing meat, milk or their products brought into the EU continue to present a real threat to animal health throughout the Union.
 It is known, for example, that dangerous pathogens that cause animal diseases such as Foot and Mouth Disease and classical swine fever can reside in meat, milk or their products.
 Therefore, pathogens could be introduced into the EU if personal goods containing meat, milk or their products are sent by post or carried in the baggage of travellers arriving from countries outside the EU, where such pathogens may be circulating.

-Current rules have been laid down by Commission Regulation (EC) No 206/2009.
+The current rules are laid down in Commission Delegated Regulation (EU) 2019/2122, which repeals and replaces the previously applicable Commission Regulation (EC) No 206/2009.
 This Regulation clearly explains to the general public the rules concerning the introduction of animal products into the EU.
 Namely:

-- Travellers are not allowed to bring in meat, milk or their products, unless they are coming with less than 10 kilograms of these products from Croatia, Faeroe Islands, Greenland, or Iceland
+- Travellers are not allowed to bring in meat, milk or their products, unless they are coming with less than 10 kilograms of these products from the Faeroe Islands or Greenland

 - such products do not require refrigeration before opening

 - that they are packaged proprietary brand products for direct sale to the final consumer, and

 - the packaging is unbroken unless in current use

 - For fishery products (including fish and certain shellfish such as prawns, lobsters, dead mussels and dead oysters), travellers are allowed to bring in up to 20 kilograms or the weight of one fish if this is higher.
 However, there is no such weight restriction for travellers coming from the Faeroe Islands or Greenland

 - For other animal products, such as honey, live oysters, live mussels and snails for example, travellers are allowed to bring in up to 2 kilograms